-- 7.2 The following critical matters have been identified for the proposed Western Surat Gas Project:
+- 7.1 This section sets out the scope of critical matters that should be given detailed treatment in the EIS.
+The following critical matters have been identified for the proposed Western Surat Gas Project:

 - land, flora and fauna and identified matters of state environmental significance (MSES) under the State Planning Policy (July 2014) (section 8.1)

 - water quality (section 8.3)

 - water resources (section 8.4)

 - noise and vibration (section 8.7)

+- waste management (section 8.8)

+- social and economic (section 8.10)

+- matters of national environmental significance (Appendix 2).